bytesandbalance/Gantt-Chart-Code/README.md

         // We should have 6 parts.
         if parts.len() != 6 {
             return Err(ProgramIngesterError::InvalidProgramInput(format!(
-                "The feature '{s}' needs to have 6 parts, start, end, program, ProgressStatus, AssignedTeam, feature-relation"
+                "The feature '{s}' needs to have 6 parts, start, end, program, progress_status, assigned_team, feature-relation"
             )));
         }